-This was one of the arenas in which Rossignol really upped their game and caused us to choose this ski as the Editors Choice.
+This was one of the arenas in which Rossignol really upped their game and caused us to choose this ski as the Editors' Choice.

-It did not disappoint.
-Given its enormously rockered and spatula'd tips, it's no surprise that this beauty glides above any texture of fresh snow.
+As the winner of the "Best in Powder" category in previous reviews, we expected this ski to charge in the deep, and it did not disappoint.
+Given its enormously rockered and spatula-style tips, it's no surprise that this beauty glides above any texture of fresh snow.

-Something magical happened when Rossignol incorporated their Air Tip Technology and weaved the Carbon Alloy Matrix through these boards — the deflection we previously felt from the tips in the crud virtually disappeared.
+Something magical happened when Rossignol incorporated their Air Tip Technology and weaved the Carbon Alloy Matrix through these boards.
+The deflection we previously felt from the tips in the crud virtually disappeared.
 Instead, we found ourselves bombing fearlessly through whatever the mountain tossed at us — churned up powder, avalanche debris, breakable crust down into elephant snot below, chundery death cookies, and even wind-scoured sastrugi.